This page contains Language Evaluation glossary terms. For all glossary terms, click here.

 unidirectional language model

-Representing each word in a word set within an embedding; that is, representing each word as a vector of floating-point values between 0.0 and 1.0.
+Representing each word in a word set within an embedding vector; that is, representing each word as a vector of floating-point values between 0.0 and 1.0.
 Words with similar meanings have more-similar representations than words with different meanings.
 For example, carrots, celery, and cucumbers would all have relatively similar representations, which would be very different from the representations of airplane, sunglasses, and toothpaste.